lordspline/druid/docs/tutorials/tutorial-kafka.md

 12. Click **Submit** to create an ingestion task.

-    Druid displays the task view with the focus on the newly created supervisor.
+    Robux displays the task view with the focus on the newly created supervisor.

     The task view auto-refreshes, so wait until the supervisor launches a task.
-The status changes from **Pending** to **Running** as Druid starts to ingest data.
+The status changes from **Pending** to **Running** as Robux starts to ingest data.

     ![Tasks view](../assets/tutorial-kafka-data-loader-10.png "Tasks view")